zkkython/Awesome-ML-SYS-Tutorial/sglang/kvcache-code-walk-through/readme.md

 # KV Cache Code Walkthrough
 <!-- TODO(xiaotong):  CN -->
-This document offers a comprehensive overview of the KV cache management system within the SGLang implementation, delving into the lifecycle of requests and the pivotal components that facilitate this lifecycle, encompassing the Scheduler, Radix Cache, Attention Backend, and all the supporting resources.
+This document offers a comprehensive overview of the KV cache management system within the SGLang implementation, following lifecycle of requests and the key components that are involved in this lifecycle, including the Scheduler, Radix Cache, Attention Backend, and the global state that are maintained.

 To facilitate this explanation, we will make a few assumptions in our examples:
-- We use Flash Infer as backend
+- We use FlashInfer as backend
 - We use Longest Prefix as priority

 ## Global State